parse-community/docs/_includes/php/push-notifications.md

 #### Sending Pushes to Audiences

-If you want to keep track of your sends when using queries you can use the `ParseAudience` class (available in sdk versions **1.4.0** and up).
+If you want to keep track of your sends when using queries you can use the `ParseAudience` class (available in SDK versions **1.4.0** and up).
 You can create and configure your Audience objects with a name and query.

 When you indicate it's being used in a push the `lastUsed` and `timesUsed` values are updated for you.